Ahmed190799/alx-system_engineering-devops/0x00-shell_basics/README.md

-it shows the pathway of the current working directory.
+it prints the absolute  pathway of the current working directory.